jeremytammik/tbc/a/2000_visual_api.md

 **Answern 1:** You should check Category.HasMaterialQuantities for that, some categories don't support material quantities.

-Regarding the other thing I'm waiting to hear in slightly more detail also.
-However it is noted that such material quantities are calculated either from compound structure layers or geometry.
-Since the Window isn't a compound structure area will be taken from faces of geometry I suspect (Wall on the other hand has compound structure).
+However, it is noted that such material quantities are calculated either from compound structure layers or geometry.
+Since the `Window` isn't a compound structure, area will be taken from faces of geometry I suspect; `Wall`, on the other hand, has compound structure.
 The geometry of the wall would at the same time be lacking the layers detail.

 **Answer 2:** I think the customer is referring mostly to the difference between system families and loaded families in Revit itself.
 The API is probably returning the same values.

 - Hosts will return 1 face, because in construction, you would refer to the area of a wall material (for example) as the area to be covered when looking at the wall.
 - Stairs, railing, ramps, site, and curtain wall also have special behavior.